Acxiom/metalus/pipeline-drivers-examples/readme.md

 	* separator: Option[String]
 	* pipelineContext: PipelineContext
 * Gave the function a return type of DataFrame
-* Inserted the following code into the body of the function:
+* Inserted the following code into the body of the function (**Note**: This code is slightly different in the example project):

 	```scala
 	val dfr = if (separator.isDefined) {